 Electrical activity in the heart enables the upper chambers of the heart (the atria) to beat in sync with the lower chambers (the ventricles), and blood flows consistently and regularly through the heart and out to the body.
-When arrhythmia (irregular heartbeat) develops (like Afib), the electrical impulses are chaotic, and blood does not always pump effectively from the atria to the ventricles.
+When arrhythmia (irregular heartbeat) develops, the electrical impulses are chaotic, and blood does not always pump effectively from the atria to the ventricles.
 If blood starts to pool in the atria, it can clot, and clots can travel to the brain, causing strokes.

-It is important for people with Afib to discuss management of their condition with their doctors on a regular basis.
+It is important for people with atrial fibrillation to discuss management of their condition with their doctors on a regular basis.
 He or she will more than likely discuss with you the importance of following a heart healthy lifestyle, which includes a diet low in sodium and fat and high in leafy vegetables and lean meat.
-You will also be instructed to get moderate exercise, maintain a healthy weight and manage your stress level.
+You may also be instructed to get moderate exercise, maintain a healthy weight and manage your stress level.
 If you smoke, it is very important to quit as soon as possible.
 Your doctor can help you with tools that are now available to help people stop smoking, including medications and even apps that can be downloaded to a smartphone.
 Additionally, keeping your blood pressure in check and your cholesterol level as low as possible will be important to successfully managing your Afib.
 If you have diabetes, follow your doctor's instructions carefully, especially your medication regimen.

 Afib Screening Details